 Board of Directors of the Association

 ROUTE Halifax Saint-Pierre is organised by the non-profit organization ROUTE Saint-Pierre et Miquelon.

 The members of the Executive Board are:

-Philippe PATUREL – Co-founder of the Route, Valérie CLAIREAUX – President, Emmanuel CHAIGNE – Vice-President, Christine MORAZE – Secretary-Treasurer
+Philippe PATUREL – President and Founder of the ROUTE, Emmanuel CHAIGNE – Vice-President, Oswen LAFITTE – Secretary-Treasurer

 Other members of the Board:

 Damien PORTAIS (YCSP), Martine BRIAND, Club Lions Avenir, Sylvie LEBOLLOCQ